Time spent online

 Work out how much time you spend online and what sort of stuff you’re doing.
 Then you can figure out what you can cut back on.
 The internet is one big distraction, and procrastinator heaven.

 Set yourself allotted amounts of time to hang out online doing different things, whether it’s checking Facebook, chatting or gaming.
 Try to stick to these times.

 This can be hard if you have to be online for work or study.
 But, giving yourself a certain amount of time for these activities means you’ll be more conscious of the extra time you spend surfing around doing nothing in particular.

 Don’t worry if it’s hard at first, and it will be.
-It should get easier with practise.
+It should get easier with practice.

 If night-time is your internet downfall, try leaving your laptop somewhere annoying to get, or watching a film you love.